kristopolous/db.js/README.md

 This is like SQLs groupby function.
 It will take results from any other function and then return them as a hash where the keys are the field values and the results are an array of the rows that match that value.

+Note that the values returned do not update.
+You can create a <a href=#view>view</a> if you want something that stays relevant.

 Example: